Why Is Memorial Day Always on a Monday?

 The Uniform Monday Holiday Act was put into practice in 1971, and we’ve been celebrating Memorial Day on a Monday ever since.

-This year, Memorial Day will be celebrated on Monday, May 25—the earliest date it can fall on.
-Next year, it’ll occur on the latest possible date: May 31, 2021.
+This year, Memorial Day will be celebrated on Monday, May 31—the latest possible date it can fall on.
+Next year, it will occur on Monday, May 30, 2022.

 Why is Memorial Day a holiday?